 My husband recently shared a Masters in Business podcast with me in which the Winklevoss Twins (of The Social Network/Facebook fame) were interviewed.
-You can listen for yourself, here, but among a bunch of other stuff, they show how their investment strategy relies on a little-appreciated trait: patience.
+You can listen for yourself, here.
+The point that hit me the strongest was that their investment strategy relies on a little-appreciated trait: patience.

 In fact, studies have shown that most professional investors are quite good at buying great investments.
 Where many of them fall down is in selling them; the majority make great selection decisions, then get cold feet, start to question their choices, and sell too early.